-This is the time before which your application (complete in all respects) should reach the official points of acceptance.

-This is the time where the application is received upto 3.00 pm on a Business day and funds are before which your available for utilization before the cut-off time - the closing NAV of the Business day shall be applicable;

-(complete in all where the application is received after 3.00 pm on a Business day and funds are respects) should available for utilization on the same day or before the cut-off time of the next Business reach the official Day - the closing NAV of the next Business Day shall be applicable;

-irrespective of the time of receipt of application, where the funds are not available for utilization before the cut-off time - the closing NAV of Business day on which the funds are available for utilization shall be applicable.
+- where the application is received upto 3.00 pm on a Business day and funds are available for utilization before the cut-off time - the closing NAV of the Business day shall be applicable; - 2. where the application is received after 3.00 pm on a Business day and funds are available for utilization on the same day or before the cut-off time of the next Business Day the closing NAV of the next Business Day shall be applicable; - 3. irrespective of the time of receipt of application, where the funds are not available for utilization before the cut-off time the closing NAV of Business day on which the funds are available for utilization shall be applicable.